-In the testing phase, we put the video and the features of all actions into the model to obtain the matching degrees between the video and all the features.
-We classify all the features by the actions they belong to and then use the weighted average method to calculate the matching degrees between the video and all the annotated actions.
-We transform the matching degree into a correction value to modify the results of the original model, as follows:
+In the testing phase, we put the video and features of all actions into the model to obtain the matching degrees between the video and features.
+We classify all features by the actions they belong to and then use the weighted average method to calculate the matching degrees between the video and annotated actions.
+We transform the matching degree into a correction value to modify the results of the original model:

-where $S_{origin}$ and $S_{VTMM}$ are the results of the original model and our model, respectively, and $\lambda$ is the correction factor.
+where $S_{origin}$ and $S_{VTMM}$ are the results of the original model and the proposed model, respectively, and $\lambda$ is the correction factor.
 The correction factor is set empirically.
 If this correction factor is too high, it is easy to classify videos of other classes into this class.
-By contrast, if the correction factor is too low, the effect of the correction will be poor.
-Normally, we set $\lambda$ to 1.
+In contrast, if the correction factor is too low, the effect of the correction will be poor.
+In general, $\lambda$ is set to 1.
 Finally, we obtain a new result.
-We choose the class with the highest score as the action class of the video.
+The class with the highest score is chosen as the action class of the video.